braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 When you're ready, select **Create Recommendation**.
 This process will take a few minutes to complete.
 You will receive an email update when the recommendation is successfully trained or an explanation of why the creation may have failed.

 You can find the recommendation on the **Predictions** page, where you can then edit or archive it as needed.
-Only one most popular products recommendation can be created per catalog.
+Recommendations will automatically retrain once every month.

 ## Analytics